 Knowledge and understanding

 - Understand the main tenets of the environmental policy process, including formation, implementation and evaluation

-- Evaluate different theoretical approaches in relation to one another
+- Evaluate different theoretical approaches in relation to real world policy issues

-- Be aware of key contemporary debates and challenges
+- Engage with key contemporary debates and challenges in environmental policy

 - Think critically and independently